Edgenesis/shifu/docs/design/deviceshifu/design-deviceShifu-plc4x.md

 ## General Design

-deviceShifu-PLC4X will receive RESTFul style request like other, then transfer the request into valid PLC4X method calls and send it to connected devices.
+deviceShifu-PLC4X will receive RESTful style request like other, then transfer the request into valid PLC4X method calls and send it to connected devices.

 ## Detailed Design